ku-fpg/ku-fpg.github.io/teaching/EECS_448_S20_Lab1.md

 int x = 10;
 ```

-That would be fine if this were the only branch to change that line,
+We then add and commit this change.
+That would be fine if this were
-since it is just an extension from master.
+the only branch to change that line, since it is just an extension
+from master.

 Where a merge conflict arises
 is if the master branch were to continue on and make changes of it\'s
 own.
 For example, if after the experiment branch is made, we checkout
 the master branch and make a change to that same line: